coenvalk/coenvalk.github.io/_posts/2020-03-26-SIR-Model-Fit-COVID-19.md

 ![png](/assets/images/2020-03-26-SIR-Model-Fit-COVID-19_files/2020-03-26-SIR-Model-Fit-COVID-19_9_2.png)

-Now that we have our data we define our optimization function, which takes all three curves and performs a least squares optimization to find the best values for $\alpha$ and $\beta$
+Now that we have our data we define our optimization function, which takes all three curves and performs a least squares optimization to find the best values for \( \alpha \) and \( \beta \)

-NOTE: I made use of China's curve fit to find $\gamma$ as this model is difficult to project on the entire world's population otherwise.
+NOTE: I made use of China's curve fit to find \( \gamma \) as this model is difficult to project on the entire world's population otherwise.

 ```python